 It was short but sweet, but sadly the first season of the Starz series, Sweetbitter, comes to an end on Sunday, June 10.
 The series, based off of the novel by Stephanie Danler, was only six episodes long and, naturally, left fans wanting more.
 So, when does Sweetbitter season two premiere?
-Unfortunately, for now, a second season has yet to be announced.
-The future for Tess (Ella Purnell) and the rest of the restaurant misfits we've come to know and love every Sunday night will have to be put on the back burner -- no pun intended.
+Unfortunately, for now, a second season premiere date has yet to be announced.
+Thankfully, though, a future for Tess (Ella Purnell) was secured when Starz announced that a second season had been given the green light on July 13th.

 As you know if you've been watching, Sweetbitter follows Tess after she moves to New York City spontaneously and randomly finds a job training to be a backwaitress at a high-end restaurant that is, quite frankly, completely out of her league.
 The world of high-end restaurants turns out to be much more than Tess bargained for.
 She becomes immersed in the lives of her co-workers, which involves a lot of sex, alcohol, and drugs, naturally.
 For the most part Tess holds her own, even when (slight spoiler if you're not caught up), one of her newfound friends, Sasha (Daniyar), allegedly tries to kill himself.

 One of the most intriguing storylines on Sweetbitter is that between Tess and a bartender, Jake, portrayed by the dashing Tom Sturridge.
 He is a walking, talking mystery that entrances Tess from the moment she meets him.
 All six episodes are filled with will-they-won't-they suspense, especially after Jake (another slight spoiler warning), seduces Tess during a group dinner outing and finally asks her out.
 But then he blows her off, so, we're still stuck in the limbo of will-they-won't-they.
 Sigh.